GeoffMahugu/flask-backend/README.md

-# AGILIONPY MICRO-SERVICE APP
+# FLASK MICROSERVICE APP 🚀
-This file contains documentaion on the python backend.
-This project is meant to liverage python's data processing and provide an API.
+This is a simple Flask-API boilerplate to help you quickly get started with setting up and deploying your python project.

 ## Prerequisites: